 When David heard that Nabal was dead, he said, “Blessed be the LORD who has avenged the insult I received at the hand of Nabal, and has kept back his servant from wrongdoing.
 The LORD has returned the evil of Nabal on his own head.”
 Then David sent and spoke to Abigail, to take her as his wife.
 When the servants of David came to Abigail at Carmel, they said to her, “David has sent us to you to take you to him as his wife.”
 And she rose and bowed with her face to the ground and said, “Behold, your handmaid is a servant to wash the feet of the servants of my lord.”
 And Abigail hurried and rose and mounted a donkey, and her five young women attended her.
 She followed the messengers of David and became his wife.

 Abishai said to David, “God has given your enemy into your hand this day.
 Now please let me pin him to the earth with one stroke of the spear, and I will not strike him twice.”
 But David said to Abishai, “Do not destroy him, for who can put out his hand against the LORD’S anointed and be guiltless?”
 And David said, “As the LORD lives, the LORD will strike him, or his day will come to die, or he will go down into battle and perish.
 The LORD forbid that I should put out my hand against the LORD’S anointed.
 But take now the spear that is at his head and the jar of water, and let us go.”
-So David took the spear and the jar of water from Saul’s head, and they went away.
-No man saw it or knew it, nor did any awake, for they were all asleep, because a deep sleep from the LORD had fallen upon them.

-Saul said, “I have sinned.
+Then Saul said, “I have sinned.
 Return, my son David, for I will no more do you harm, because my life was precious in your eyes this day.
 Behold, I have acted foolishly, and have made a great mistake.”
 And David answered and said, “Here is the spear, O king!
 Let one of the young men come over and take it.
 The LORD rewards every man for his righteousness and his faithfulness, for the LORD gave you into my hand today, and I would not put out my hand against the LORD’S anointed.
 Behold, as your life was precious this day in my sight, so may my life be precious in the sight of the LORD, and may he deliver me out of all tribulation.”
 Then Saul said to David, “Blessed be you, my son David!
 You will do many things and will succeed in them.”
 So David went his way, and Saul returned to his place.